cmidgley/foodoc/README.md

     A short summary of the tutorial which is used in various places throughout the documentation, most notably in the page header of the tutorial itself.
 *   __showTableOfContents__
     A boolean value indicating whether or not to generate the Table of Contents for this specific tutorial.
+*   __replaceWithCodeMenus__
+    A boolean value that indicates if the code menus (Class, Modules, ...) should be moved from the top menu bar and instead replace this tutorial item with those menus.
+You still need an empty markdown file that matches the name, but it is ignored.

 The following shows what the `tutorials.json` in the `fixtures` test code contains.